 While your specific strategy for how to meal plan should be based on your individual needs and lifestyle, there are a few key steps to follow if you’re planning to use the Warrior Diet framework.

-Like with any meal planning, you also want to figure out why exactly you want to try the warrior diet and let that goal — as well as your schedule, preferences, and budget — guide the meal planning and subsequent food-shopping process.
-You also want to decide ahead of time if you’re planning for one big meal during your feasting window or if you prefer several smaller meals within that timeframe, and if you want to go completely without food during the fasting window.
+Like with any meal planning, you also want to figure out why exactly you want to try the Warrior Diet and let that goal — as well as your nutritional needs, schedule, preferences, and budget — guide the meal planning and subsequent food-shopping process.
+You also want to decide ahead of time if you’re planning for one big meal during your feasting window or several smaller meals within that timeframe and if you want to go completely without food during the fasting window.
 That way, you can accurately plan for how many meals and snacks you might need.

 Don’t forget to factor in any meals out and things that make water more interesting (like mint or lemon) so you’re motivated to stay hydrated.
 Keep in mind that you may also be especially reluctant to cook when you’ve reached the end of a long 20-hour fast and just want to dig into dinner.

 Above all, remember: you want to count nutrients, not calories!
-Building recipes and serving sizes around nutritional needs and not scale readings or hunger pain cravings will not only help keep you motivated but also fit in a fighting state.
+Building recipes and serving sizes around nutritional needs and not scale readings or hunger pain cravings will not only help keep you motivated but also in a fighting state.
+Your doctor or dietitian can be a really helpful resource in ensuring you’re planning meals safely and effectively for your unique needs.

-When considering what to eat during any intermittent fasting plan, you want to make sure your body is getting all the nutrients it needs to thrive.
-While specific foods and amounts may vary — and you should always consult your dietitian if you’re thinking of changing your eating habits — the Warrior Diet recommends eating certain foods and limiting or avoiding others.
+When considering what to eat during any intermittent fasting schedule, you want to make sure your body is getting all the nutrients it needs to thrive.
+While specific foods and amounts may vary — and you should always consult your healthcare provider if you’re thinking of changing your eating habits — the Warrior Diet recommends eating certain foods and limiting or avoiding others.

 Foods to eat: